thefrontside/microstates/README.md

 **When was the last time you had fun working with state?**

-For many, the answer is probably never, because state management in JavaScript is an endless game compromises.
+For many, the answer is probably never, because state management in JavaScript is an endless game of compromises.
 You can choose to go fully immutable and write endless reducers.
 You can go mutable and everything becomes an observable.
 Or you can `setState` and loose the benefit of serialization and time travel debugging.

 Unlike the view layer, where most frameworks agree on some variation of React components, state management is a lot less certain.
 It's less certain because none of the available tools strike the balance that React components introduced to the view layer.